 International human rights advocacy that involves coordination with international legal mechanisms and the United Nations system

-Through strategic direct actions, policy campaigns, and local, national, and international partnerships, we are changing college admissions policies and transforming the public debate on the human right to higher education.
+Through strategic direct actions, policy campaigns, and local, national, and international partnerships, we are changing college admissions policies and transforming the public debate on immigrant justice and undocumented student access to higher education.